-This exercise helped me moving forward with my work and that’s why I’m doing this post for you.
+This exercise helped me move forward with my work, and that’s why I’m doing this post for you.
 Hopefully, it will help you as much as it helped me!

 This is how you draw better and more dynamic poses, one step at a time:

 We’ll go through each of these steps and talk about them in detail, but first, let’s talk about what exactly is Gesture Drawing!

 I also have everything in video format with assignments and a bunch more info on each body part in my online drawing course: Introduction to Figure Drawing: Create a Dynamic Character.